hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Then you can use the constants for queries and entity graphs to replace the literal text.
+Then you can use the constants for queries and entity graphs to replace the former literal text.

 ```java
 // Referencing the named query using the metamodel constant